 We make a version of roasted watermelon steak probably once a week.
-Sometimes we dress it up with ingredients like goat cheese, pistachios, and/or a balsamic glaze, but mostly we keep it simple and just add a few base savory seasonings like pepper, salt, and fresh herbs.
+Sometimes we dress it up with ingredients like goat cheese, pistachios, and/or a balsamic glaze or pair it with arugula and cherry tomatoes for a simple salad.
+However, mostly we keep it simple and just add a few base savory seasonings like pepper, salt, and fresh herbs.
 This recipe is the base version and as you get confident with it, you can tweak it as you see fit.
-Below are two variations of the base dish.
-The first is pistachio crust is added to mimic a classic peppercorn crusted steak; it’s finished with a balsamic glaze for a fancy touch.
-The second is a basic salad recipe with fresh arugula and farm fresh cherry tomatoes.

 I know for some the idea of adding savory ingredients to watermelon or adding anything is sacrilegious.
 But in my childhood home, the salt + watermelon combo was normal behavior.
 Now I will say salt on everything was pretty normal too, but that’s a whole nutha conversation.
 For me, salt on watermelon makes as much sense as putting Mexican tajin seasoning on mango, melon, and jicama.
 It just works!